 Bkper provide some tools to help you keep it reconciled:

-- Running balances
+- The Daily Running Balances

 - Check/Unckeck transactions